Can I Claim Benefits If I Homeschool My Child in the UK?

 “Are there any homeschool grants or tax benefits?”

-“How much does it cost to homeschool/ start homeschooling?”
+“How much does it cost to homeschool/ start homeschooling on benefits?”

 “Can I claim housing benefit while homeschooling my child?”

-I’ve written some ideas in this post of how to homeschool on a budget so hopefully that will help prospective homeschooling parents with figuring out homeschooling and finances; you will also like this post on over 100 brilliant homeschooling resources!.
+I’ve written some ideas in this post of how to homeschool on a budget so hopefully that will help prospective homeschooling parents with figuring out homeschooling and finances; you will also like this post on over 100 low-cost and free homeschooling resources!.
 Do have a look at the rest of my homeschooling blog posts for more info, tips and advice for your homeschooling journey.